List of NBA franchise postseason droughts: NBA Finals in which neither franchise had won a championship in 20-plus seasons

 Teams that had never won the NBA championship are included, even if they were less than 20 seasons old at the time.

+The 2025 NBA Finals featured the Indiana Pacers and Oklahoma City Thunder; the last championship won by either team was in 1979.

 Numbers marked with * indicates that the number is counted from either the franchise's first year in the NBA or the first year of the league (1946, then known as the BAA).